-DEV.7.M889: (Top up capability ONLY) Protect UTRN cache
+DEV.7.M889: Protect UTRN cache

 This mitigation is required to counter deleting the UTRN Counter Cache

 At Foundation Grade the product is required to protect the UTRN Counter Cache from unauthorised modification.

 The device shall not allow entries in the UTRN Counter Cache to be modified, nor deleted other than by the normal overwriting action of the circular buffer or by authorised commands.